Slamannan Railway: After the opening of the Edinburgh and Glasgow Railway

 The Slamannan Railway had been built with high hopes of revolutionising transport between Glasgow and Edinburgh, as well as gaining access to rich new mineral fields.
 It was disappointed in both respects, and the opening of the Edinburgh and Glasgow Railway (E&GR) in 1842 seemed to be a hammer blow to the Slamannan company, with their primitive sleeper block railway and a suddenly out-of-date track gauge.
 Although the line gave access for the first time to isolated moorland communities, the traffic brought little money in.

 In the best ways of management, the directors saw this as an opportunity: if they could connect to the E&GR with its more efficient connections to Edinburgh and elsewhere, they could enhance the traffic they carried.
 At Causewayend they were close to the E&GR and a connecting line there was the solution.

 Slamannan Junction Railway

-The E&GR was persuaded to subscribe half the cost of the connecting link, and a nominally independent company, the Slamannan Junction Railway was promoted in parliament, getting its Act on 4 July 1844.
+The E&GR was persuaded to subscribe half the cost of the connecting link, and a nominally independent company, the Slamannan Junction Railway was promoted in Parliament, getting its act of Parliament, the Slamannan Junction Railway Act 1844 (7 & 8 Vict. c. lxx), on 4 July 1844.
 It was to run from Bo'ness Junction (later renamed Manuel High Level, near Myrehead) on the E&GR main line, to Causewayend, forming an east-to-south connection.

-Its application to Parliament had been supported jointly by the E&GR and the Slamannan Company, and shortly after obtaining its Act, the shareholders sold the Company to the E&GR.
+Its application to Parliament had been supported jointly by the E&GR and the Slamannan Company, and shortly after obtaining its act, the shareholders sold the company to the E&GR.
 So the E&GR built the line, on the standard gauge; the work was finished by January 1847, but it did not come into operation until August 1847 when the Slamannan had converted its gauge.